Being Here and Packing List

 - Non-toxic insect repellent

-- Personal items: TOWEL, ALARM CLOCK (do not rely on your cell phone alarm), mug, soap, shampoo, chapstick, notebook, ear plugs (if sharing a room and you are a light sleeper) and other toiletries.
+- Personal items: TOWEL, ALARM CLOCK (do not rely on your cell phone alarm), mug, soap, fragrance-free soap and shampoo, chapstick, notebook, ear plugs (if sharing a room and you are a light sleeper) and other toiletries.

 - Please bring your own EpiPen if you have serious allergies and know you may have need of one.